INTERVIEW: Greta Van Fleet chats new EP & upcoming plans!

 Jake: Yeah just recently because the demand for the new music is so high that we just decided to move some stuff around and get in the studio early.
 Then we’re going to try and get a full length out on pre-sale by the holidays.

-Then the first EP is about three months old, still so obviously very new.
+The first EP is about three months old now, still so obviously very new.
 Considering how long the band has been a band, when did you start the writing for the record?
 Were they some older songs you had?